Yob42/NetPi/README.md

 # NetPi
 This project sets up a Flask server on a Raspberry Pi to facilitate network connectivity tests using Python scripts.
 It runs speed tests and ping tests periodically, saves the results, and provides a web interface to view the results.

+While this project is under development it works best if you can setup this project up in /home/admin/projects/speedtest You can install and run this anywhere if you change the paths to your desired structure.
 ## Project Structure

 speedtest/